wavemotion-dave/StellaDS/README.md

 V5.6 : 14-Oct-2022 by Dave Bernazzani (wavemotion)
   * Massive speedup improvement for DPC+ games.
 Most play full speed on the DSi.
   * Fixed graphical glitches on Space Rocks homebrew.
-  * Other cleanups and optmizations across the board to shine things up.
+  * Other cleanups and optimizations across the board to shine things up.

 V5.5 : 12-Oct-2022 by Dave Bernazzani (wavemotion)
   * Added DPC+ with ARM Thumbulator to provide some preliminary support for ARM-assisted games.